Hand Tote in Mineral Linen

 I’ve used this Hand Tote every day since I made it: to work, to the farmers’ market, out to dinner, and even to a picnic in the park.
 I might just be ready to toss out some of those other totes hanging around my closet… but probably not! -Corinne

 - 1 yard of Purl Soho’s Mineral Linen, Heavyweight, 58 inches wide.
 We used the color Bronze.
-(The other Heavyweight color is Pewter.)
+(NOTE: Mineral Linen, Heavyweight is no longer available.)

 - 1 yard of Purl Soho’s Bias Tape By the Yard.
 We used the color Black.